EternalDeiwos/logi-bot/docs/IMPLEMENTATION.md

 - Define command structure
 - Define, normalize, and validate inputs
-- ~~Check user/member permissions~~
-  - _Note:_ This is not ideal.
-Access control should be done as close to the logic as possible.
 - Prepare and serve response
 - Handle and report errors